 Recently I’ve been delving into the world of Tunisian crochet and I’m absolutely loving learning new Tunisian crochet stitches!
-So much so, that my 2021 Temperature blanket is being made with Tunisian crochet.
+So much so, that I am making my 2021 temperature blanket using the Tunisian Simple Stitch.
 I’m making three panels using Tunisian simple stitch and can’t wait to watch this project grow over the next year.
 If you haven’t already started a 2021 crochet temperature blanket, it’s not too late to begin now.
-You can find some inspiration with my blog post ‘Ten Temperature Blanket Crochet Patterns’ is a great place to get started!
-I’m currently a week behind on mine already as I’m waiting for the rest of the yarn to arrive but, you can see the first five rows in the photo below.
+You can find some inspiration with my blog post ‘Ten Temperature Blanket Crochet Patterns’.
+I’m currently a week behind on mine already but, you can see the first five rows in the photo below.
 I’ve opted for Stylecraft Special DK yarn, it’s one of my favourites – inexpensive, soft and available in a huge range of colours making it perfect for a temperature blanket.

-If Tunisian crochet is something you would like to try, I’ve compiled a list of some of my favourite stitches that I’ve learnt so far, all of which would be perfect for a beginner to learn!
-For most of these swatches, I’ve used Yarn and Colors Epic a 100% cotton yarn which really shows off the stitch definition.
+If Tunisian crochet is something you would like to try, I’ve compiled a list of some of my favourite Tunisian crochet stitches!
+For most of these swatches, I’ve used Yarn and Colors Epic which really shows off the stitch definition.

 Tunisian Simple Stitch